douyouzhe/system-design/DDIA-notes/chapter2/README.md

 # Relational Model vs Document Model

-relational database is dominant for **transaction processing** and **batch processing** in the early days.
-There were a lot of competition but they never lasted.
+the relational database is dominant for **transaction processing** and **batch processing** in the early days.
+There was a lot of competition but they never lasted.

 ## The Birth of NoSQL

 > Not Only SQL
 >
 - the need for greater **scalability**, very **large dataset** and **high throughput**
-- the need for free and open source software
+- the need for free and open-source software
 - the need for removing **restrictiveness** of relation **schemas**
 - the need for specialized query operations